matter-labs/zksync-lite-docs/docs/dev/events.md

 After the connection is established, we need to send the events filter.
 More on the filters is available in a more detailed documentation [here](../api/events.md).

-Among many types of filters, There is also a shorthand for no filtering: `{}`.
+Among many types of filters, there is also a shorthand for no filtering: `{}`.
 If you pass an empty object no filters will be applied and you will receive all the events that are happening on zkSync.
 This option is suitable if can not afford to re-establish connection each time the filter changes or if you want to apply some custom filtering.

-For the purposes of this tutorial we will go with zero filtering and will receive all the events about the zkSync network.
+For the purpose of this tutorial, we will go with no filtering and will receive all the events about the zkSync network.

 ## Receiving messages

 So after the connection was established you can now receive the events coming from the zkSync network.
-The specification and format of the events is available in the detailed [docs](../api/events.md).
+The specification and the format of the events is available in the detailed [docs](../api/events.md).

 Let's see how to keep track of transfers coming to a dynamic set of accounts.